 In vivo analyses

-In solid form, as edible coatings on cut cherry tomatoes, both polymers exerted inhibitory activity against the inoculated fungi (at 2.0 gL-1).
+In solid form, as edible coatings on cut cherry tomatoes, both polymers exerted inhibitory activity against the inoculated fungi (at 2.0 gl-1).
 In Table 2, the mean values of proportional infected samples are listed as recorded every day, in each group, for one week.

 The chitosan coating (Chit) acted more effectively than TMC with a proportionally reduced number of infected samples for the inoculated fungus.